Diagnosis, control and eradication of American foulbrood disease

 Confirmation of AFB can be obtained by laboratory examination of smears of infected larvae.
 Full details of preparing and submitting samples are found in Samples for laboratory diagnosis of bee diseases.

 It is very important to obtain an accurate diagnosis of AFB.
-If you rely on a fellow beekeeper to inspect the hives for you — make sure they have a good understanding of AFB symptoms and knows what to look for.
+If you rely on a fellow beekeeper to inspect the hives for you, make sure they have a good understanding of AFB symptoms and know what to look for.
 An inaccurate diagnosis can lead to spread of AFB throughout the apiary.

 Laboratory culture tests can detect AFB spores in honey even if there are no signs of disease in the brood.
 If spores have been detected in honey taken from the hives to be purchased, there is a risk that AFB disease could a problem in the future.

-Ask the vendor if the hives for sale have been treated with oxytetracycline hydrochloride (OTC), an approved antibiotic for control of European foulbrood.
+Ask the vendor if the hives for sale have been treated with oxytetracycline hydrochloride (OTC), which is an approved antibiotic for the control of European foulbrood but is illegal for the control of AFB.
 OTC does not kill AFB spores.
 The spores can remain dormant in the hive ready to start disease after the effect of the antibiotic has worn off.

 Hive components, including combs, should not be interchanged with items from apiaries managed by other beekeepers.